Skip to main content Skip to complementary content

 Subnets are subdivisions of a VPC used to organize and host resources such as Amazon EC2 instances.
 Subnets can be:

-• Public: Allow direct access to the internet.
+• Public: Allows direct access to the internet via an Internet Gateway.

 Each subnet is created within a specific Availability Zone.
 For example, in the us-east-1 region, you can create subnets in us-east-1a, us-east-1b, and us-east-1c.